flexigpt/vscode-extension/README.md

 ## Configuration

 FlexiGPT requires an OpenAI API key to function.
-You can obtain one from https://beta.openai.com/account/api-keys
+You can obtain one from your openAI account settings [here](https://beta.openai.com/account/api-keys).

 To configure FlexiGPT, open Visual Studio Code's settings (File > Preferences > Settings or by using the `Ctrl`/`Cmd` + `,` keyboard shortcut) and search for `flexigpt`.